iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 ****************************************************
 Telemetry Integration with Flight Controllers
 ****************************************************
-Vertiq modules support :ref:`ESC telemetry <manual_telemetry>`, which allows them to report information back to a flight controller using telemetry messages.
+Vertiq modules support :ref:`ESC telemetry <manual_telemetry>` allowing them to report information back to a flight controller using telemetry messages.
 For more details on the ESC telemetry supported by Vertiq modules, see the :ref:`ESC Telemetry <manual_telemetry>` section of the Feature Reference Manual.

 This tutorial walks through how to configure a Vertiq module and a PX4 or ArduCopter flight controller to allow the flight controller to gather telemetry